 Kelly Q. Anderson (BA, 2003) was named a writer-in-residency at the Writers' Colony at Dairy Hollow, located in Eureka Springs, Arkansas.
 She will serve her residency in the Fall, working on a creative nonfiction manuscript titled 'How To Change A Town.' (submitted 6/10/2022)

-Temba Sipho B. Masilela (MA, 1987 PhD 1994) Am now retired from the Human Sciences Research Council, South Africa (a social sciences and humanities public research organization)and now working as an independent researcher (Laluka Reputation Capital) (submitted 3/22/2022)
+Temba Sipho B. Masilela (MA, 1987, PhD 1994) is now retired from the Human Sciences Research Council, South Africa (a social sciences and humanities public research organization) and now working as an independent researcher (Laluka Reputation Capital). (submitted 3/22/2022)

 Quentin Misiag (BA, 2016) Quentin Misiag recently took a new role with Goff Public, Minnesota's top public relations and advocacy firm based in Saint Paul.
 (8/6/2021)

-Will Silverstein (BA, 2019) I was hired a couple months ago by a new company to be the evening anchor in Cheyenne for the local newscasts.
-I am also the Cheyenne Bureau Reporter for the station in Casper.
-My address will be updated once I am fully moved to Cheyenne. (submitted 3/31/2021)
+Will Silverstein (BA, 2019) was hired a couple months ago by a new company to be the evening anchor in Cheyenne, Wyoming for the local newscasts.
+Will is also the Cheyenne Bureau Reporter for the station in Casper. (submitted 3/31/2021)

-Maddie Bro (BA, 2016, MA 2020) Howard Hughes Medical Institute Position title: Web & Digital Specialist Mailing address: 2330 Water Promenade Avenue, Herndon, VA 20171 Your news: Maddie recently joined the Howard Hughes Medical Institute in the Washington, D.C. metro area as a Web & Digital Specialist, where she creates powerful digital content to increase coverage and understanding of science and medicine in journalism and society.
+Maddie Bro (BA, 2016, MA 2020) Maddie recently joined the Howard Hughes Medical Institute in the Washington, D.C. metro area as a Web & Digital Specialist, where she creates powerful digital content to increase coverage and understanding of science and medicine in journalism and society.
 Previously a communications fellow at the National Institutes of Health and regional director of Planned Parenthood in Iowa, Maddie strives to make public health information accessible to all and help philanthropists and advocates maximize their community impact. (submitted 6/24/2020)

-Meg Rottman (BA, 1974) In 2020 Meg Rottman published a second novel (Winnie’s Dream, The Timejump Tale of Parallel Lives by M.E.
-Rottman), which is now available in paperback and Kindle on Amazon.com.
+Meg Rottman (BA, 1974) In 2020 Meg published a second novel (Winnie’s Dream, The Timejump Tale of Parallel Lives), which is now available in paperback and Kindle on Amazon.com.
 It has been called “a memsmeriziing blend of historical fiction and futuristic suspense.)
 She is also the author of The Exchange, a novel, and the co-author of Shoe Time (Random House) (submitted 4/11/2020)

-Nick Fetty (BA, 2012) In the past year or so, I have published two history books about each of the engineering departments I cover as part of my work for Iowa State University: Industrial Engineering: https://www.isubookstore.com/shop/genbooks/featured/Through-The-Seasons Mechanical Engineering: https://www.isubookstore.com/shop/genbooks/featured/150-Years-of-Mechanical-Engineering-at-Iowa-State-University (submitted 3/2/2020)
+Nick Fetty (BA, 2012) has published two history books about each of the engineering departments I cover as part of my work for Iowa State University: Industrial Engineering: https://www.isubookstore.com/shop/genbooks/featured/Through-The-Seasons Mechanical Engineering: https://www.isubookstore.com/shop/genbooks/featured/150-Years-of-Mechanical-Engineering-at-Iowa-State-University (submitted 3/2/2020)

-William Brinkman (BA, 1990) Employer/Organization: Freethought Blogs Position title: Blogger Mailing address: 302 W Rosalie LN, Palatine IL 60074 Your news: William Brinkman’s satirical blog, the Bolingbrook Babbler, is located at freethoughtblogs.com/babbler.
+William Brinkman (BA, 1990) William's satirical blog, the Bolingbrook Babbler, is located at freethoughtblogs.com/babbler.
 Started in 1999, the Babbler is a cross between the Weekly World News and the Onion that exposes the unbelievable truth about Bolingbrook and the suburbs of Chicago.
 He was accepted into the Freethought Blog network for his work promoting critical thinking and Social justice. (submitted 2/7/2020)

-Amanda May (BA, 2005) Amanda May is a 2005 graduate of the University of Iowa in the schools of Art and Journalism & Mass Communication.
+Amanda May (BA, 2005) Amanda is a 2005 graduate of the University of Iowa in the schools of Art and Journalism & Mass Communication.
 She has worked as a photojournalist, reporter, editor, and communications manager prior to her position at Tippie College of Business as Communications Coordinator.
-As part of her role, she will be taking over as Editor of Exchange and Iowa Ledger magazines.
-She lives in Iowa City with her husband and two daughters. (submitted 8/27/2019)
+As part of her role, she will be taking over as Editor of Exchange and Iowa Ledger magazines. (submitted 8/27/2019)

-Tom Clos (BA, 2013) I was recently promoted to Senior Bids and Proposals Writer at Amplify Education, a digital education curriculum company based in Brooklyn, NY. (submitted 7/20/2019)
+Tom Clos (BA, 2013) Tom was recently promoted to Senior Bids and Proposals Writer at Amplify Education, a digital education curriculum company based in Brooklyn, NY. (submitted 7/20/2019)

-Katie Linder (Stinson) Proud to have returned to my roots and am now working as a digital marketer for the University of Iowa Center for Advancement, supporting my alma mater. (submitted 7/3/2019)
+Katie Linder (Stinson) has returned to her roots and is now working as a digital marketer for the University of Iowa Center for Advancement, supporting my alma mater. (submitted 7/3/2019)

 NEW ORLEANS – Jeff Hundley will officially take over as the chief executive officer of the Allstate Sugar Bowl on July 1.
 He has been with the Sugar Bowl for over 25 years, an era which has been defined by the bowl strengthening its status as one of the premier bowl games in the nation.
 He will become the seventh executive director/CEO of the Bowl, succeeding Paul Hoolahan, who has retired after 23 years heading the organization.